To see accurate pricing, please choose your delivery country.

 Read an extended review on our blog.

-*We will have a very limited number of bookplates signed by Annie for this edition, available while stocks last
+*We have a very limited number of bookplates signed by Annie for this edition, available while stocks last

 From Pulitzer Prize-winner Annie Proulx – whose novels are infused with her knowledge and deep concern for the earth – comes a riveting, revelatory history of our wetlands, their ecological role, and what their systematic destruction means for the planet.